-English Church Architecture -
+English Church Architecture.

-WALSOKEN, All Saints (TF 477 105) (May 2018)
+WALSOKEN, All Saints (TF 477 105),

-(Bedrock: Upper Jurassic, Ampthill Clay Formation)
+(Bedrock: Upper Jurassic, Ampthill Clay Formation.)

 Finally, the account of the church's furnishings and carpentry can be brief but must begin with the excellent font (shown below from two directions), which is dated to 1544 and one of a number in East Anglia to depict the Seven Sacraments on the faces of the bowl, with the Crucifixion on the remaining eighth side.
 The woodwork does not amount to much for the nave has an uncomplicated couple roof supported by arched braces and the aisles have simple lean-to roofs although they are not identical and the N. aisle roof may be older.
-However there is a reasonable good parclose screen between the S. aisle and S. chapel and a rather more basic one in the corresponding position to the north, and there are also four disfigured bench ends on either side at the E. end of the nave, adjacent to the central passageway, which once displayed carved figures, now decapitated, inside recesses.
+However there is a reasonably good parclose screen between the S. aisle and S. chapel and a rather more basic one in the corresponding position to the north, and there are also four disfigured bench ends on either side at the E. end of the nave, adjacent to the central passageway, which once displayed carved figures, since decapitated, inside recesses.